jasonray/kessel.js/README.md

 To run the unit tests: `npm test`
 To run the integration tests, ensure that beanstalkd is running on port :3000 (which can be started with `bin/start-queue.sh`) then `npm run integration-test`

+## How to create a handler
+TODO

+## How to create a queue adapter
+TODO

+# Example

+## Create job request, enqueue, receive callback
+TODO